Some complex problems may not result in any feasible or optimal solutions when using Optimizer. This issue can only be detected by running Optimizer.

 Workspace administrators can select the Import with timeout setting, so the solution imports even if the action times out before it reaches the specified tolerance (MIPGap %).
 When this happens, the results summary notifies the user that the optimization timed out and the solution was imported.
 You can revise the MIPGap and run the action again if needed.

 Avoid using Selective Access on lists that are included in the Optimizer problem.
-This is because Optimizer needs Write access to the top of lists.
+This is because Optimizer needs write access to the top of lists.